Midlife in the United States (MIDUS 1), 1995-1996 (ICPSR 2760)

 Principal Investigator(s): View help for Principal Investigator(s)

-Orville G. Brim, John D. and Catherine T. MacArthur Foundation.
-Research Network on Successful Midlife Development; Paul B. Baltes, Max Planck Institute for Human Development; Larry L. Bumpass, University of Wisconsin; Paul D. Cleary, Harvard Medical School; David L. Featherman, University of Michigan; William R. Hazzard, Wake Forest University; Ronald C. Kessler, Harvard Medical School; Margie E. Lachman, Brandeis University; Hazel Rose Markus, Stanford University; Michael G. Marmot, University College London Medical School; Alice S. Rossi, University of Massachusetts-Amherst; Carol D. Ryff, University of Wisconsin; Richard A. Shweder, University of Chicago
+Orville Gilbert Brim, John D. and Catherine T. MacArthur Foundation.
+Research Network on Successful Midlife Development; Paul B. Baltes, Max-Planck-Institut für Bildungsforschung.; Larry L. Bumpass, University of Wisconsin; Paul D. Cleary, Harvard Medical School; David L. Featherman, University of Michigan; William R. Hazzard, Wake Forest University; Ronald C. Kessler, Harvard Medical School; Margie E. Lachman, Brandeis University; Hazel Rose Markus, Stanford University; Michael G. Marmot, University College, London.
+Medical School; Alice S. Rossi, University of Massachusetts at Amherst; Carol D. Ryff, University of Wisconsin; Richard A. Shweder, University of Chicago

 Alternate Title View help for Alternate Title